LDMX-Software/ldmx-software.github.io/src/analysis/ldmx-sw.md

 main reasons I've had for putting an analysis into the ldmx-sw C++.
-1. **Longevity**: While the python ecosystem evolving quickly is helpful for obtaining new features, it can also cause long-running projects to "break" -- forcing a refactor that is purely due to upstream code changes.
-Writing an analysis into C++, with its more rigid view on backwards compatibility, essentially solidifies it so that it can be run in the same way for a long time into the future.
+1. **Longevity**: While the python ecosystem evolving quickly is helpful for obtaining new features, it can also cause long-running projects to "break" -- forcing a refactor that is purely due to upstream code changes.[^1] Writing an analysis into C++, with its more rigid view on backwards compatibility, essentially solidifies it so that it can be run in the same way for a long time into the future.
 2. **Non-Vectorization**: In the previous chapter, I made a big deal about how most